-Permanent Vacation set the stage for Aerosmith’s ’80s comeback featuring great songs mixed with passable ones.
-Pump shrunk down the tracklist and eliminated the duds, which resulted in a supercharged LP that stands comfortably alongside the band’s ’70s classics.
-The back-to-back boogie of “Young Lust” and “F.I.N.E.” hit just as hard (or harder) as the infamous Rocks double whammy of “Back in the Saddle” and “Last Child,” and hits like “Love in an Elevator” and “The Other Side” merge spectacularly with some of the greatest Aerosmith songs ever recorded like “What it Takes” and particularly, the bass-heavy environmentally minded Rocker “Hoodoo/Voodoo Medicine Man” which finds Tom Hamilton delivering the greatest moment of his career.
+Permanent Vacation set the stage for Aerosmith’s ’80s comeback featuring a number great songs mixed with a few passable ones.
+Pump shrunk down the tracklist and eliminated the duds that bring down their other ’80s works.
+This resulted in a supercharged LP that stands comfortably alongside the band’s ’70s classics.
+The back-to-back boogie of “Young Lust” and “F.I.N.E.” hit just as hard as the infamous Rocks double whammy of “Back in the Saddle” and “Last Child,” and hits like “Love in an Elevator” and “The Other Side” merge spectacularly with some of the greatest Aerosmith songs ever recorded like “What it Takes” and particularly, the bass-heavy, environmentally-minded Rocker “Hoodoo/Voodoo Medicine Man” which finds bassist Tom Hamilton knocking out the best riff of his career.

 Released: March 1, 1974